watertap-org/watertap/docs/technical_reference/flowsheets/BSM2.rst

-Figure 1 shows the process flow diagram for BSM2 where influent wastewater is fed to a primary clarifier (primary treatment); the effluent is then passed to a series of activated sludge reactors and a secondary clarifier (secondary treatment), and finally the sludge is passed through a thickener and sent to the anaerobic digester.
+Figure 1 shows the process flow diagram for BSM2 where influent wastewater is fed to a primary clarifier (primary treatment); the effluent is then passed to a series of activated sludge reactors and a secondary clarifier (secondary treatment).
+CSTRs are used to model the anoxic reactors in the activated sludge process and CSTRs with injection (which accounts for aeration tanks) are used to model the aerobic reactors.
+Finally, the sludge is passed through a thickener and sent to the anaerobic digester.
 The anaerobic digester processes the sludge to produce a biogas stream and residual sludge stream that passes through a dewatering unit which recycles liquid to the headworks of the plant while sludge is released for disposal.
+Costing relationships for each of the unit models is described in the `WaterTAP Costing Package <https://watertap.readthedocs.io/en/latest/technical_reference/costing/watertap_costing.html>`_
 The flowsheet relies on the following key assumptions:

    * supports steady-state only
    * property and reaction package are provided for the activated sludge model (ASM)